-- Policy 4.1: Encourage the development of housing for special-needs populations by offering density bonuses and other incentives. - Program 4.1.1 Incentives for Special-Needs Housing: The City will work with housing providers to ensure that special housing needs and the needs of lower-income households are addressed for seniors, large families, female-headed households, female-headed households with children, persons with physical and development disabilities, extremely low-income households, and homeless individuals and families.
+- Policy 4.1: Encourage the development of housing for special-needs populations by offering density bonuses and other incentives. - Program 4.1.1 Incentives for Special-Needs Housing.
+The City will work with housing providers to ensure that special housing needs and the needs of lower-income households are addressed for seniors, large families, female-headed households, female-headed households with children, persons with physical and development disabilities, extremely low-income households, and homeless individuals and families.
 The City will seek to meet these special housing needs through a combination of density bonuses, regulatory incentives, zoning standards, new housing construction programs, and supportive services programs. - At least once during the planning period, conduct a demographic study to predict the need for housing and care of senior citizens.
-These studies should include statistics on age, gender, income levels, marital status, state of health, and supportive services required. - Develop a priority list for senior housing to ensure that housing targeted for seniors is appropriately designed. - Provide incentives to builders to provide housing and care choices for seniors and persons with disabilities of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding).
+These studies should include statistics on age, gender, income levels, marital status, state of health, and supportive services required. - Develop a priority list for senior housing to ensure that housing targeted for seniors is appropriately designed. - Provide incentives to builders to provide housing and care choices for seniors and persons with disabilities of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households, aiming for construction of at least 20 units that meet these sizes, to meet the needs of female headed of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Promote market-rate and affordable housing sites, housing programs, and financial assistance available from the city, county, state, and federal governments. - Apply or support others' applications for funding under state and federal programs designated specifically for special-needs groups and other lower-income households, such as seniors, persons with physical and developmental disabilities, extremely low-income households, and persons at risk for homelessness.

-- Promote market-rate and affordable housing sites, housing programs, and financial assistance available from the city, county, state, and federal governments. - Apply or support others' applications for funding under state and federal programs designated specifically for special-needs groups and other lowerincome households, such as seniors, persons with physical and developmental disabilities, extremely low-income households, and persons at risk for homelessness. - Pursue grants, such as HOME matching grants, Community Development Block Grant, Farmworker Housing Grant Program, and other appropriate federal and state funding, to use in incentivizing development of special-needs housing of all types.
+- Pursue grants, such as HOME matching grants, Community Development Block Grant, Farmworker Housing Grant Program, and other appropriate federal and state funding, to use in incentivizing development of special-needs housing of all types. - Monitor the migrant student population in the schools in Dixon and take additional actions to serve the farmworker population if an increase in population occurs, such as providing regulatory incentives for construction of farmworker housing or encouraging local affordable housing providers to set aside units for farmworkers.